nwdigitalradio/Winlink4Linux/PITCHME.md

 * Enables composing/reading of Winlink messages using most email clients
   * mutt is a great text based email client.
 * I use k9-mail (https://k9mail.github.io/) on Android Nexus 7 tablet
-* Supports most Email clients that have IMAP support.
+* Supports most/all Email clients that have IMAP support.
   * Internet Message Access Protocol is an Internet standard protocol used by e-mail clients to retrieve e-mail messages from a mail server over a TCP/IP connection.

 #VSLIDE

-### paclink-unix - transporting messages
+### paclink-unix - transports

 * Uses 3 programs for different transport paths
   * wl2kax25 for sending/receiving using a radio connected to an RMS